shreya-afh/Student-Mobile-App/replit.md

 ### Data Storage Solutions
 The project uses **PostgreSQL** for attendance records.
 Users are currently stored in an in-memory Map-based storage, but the system is prepared for full PostgreSQL integration with **Drizzle ORM** for migrations and schema management.
 UUID-based primary keys are used, and Zod is employed for schema validation.

+**Attendance Data Model:** The `classDuration` field supports decimal values (e.g., 1.5, 2.5 hours) using PostgreSQL's `numeric(4,2)` type.
+The API validates incoming durations as numbers via Zod, converts them to strings for database storage, and converts back to numbers for calculation.
+This ensures accurate hour tracking and progress calculations.

 ### Authentication and Authorization
 The system implements a multi-step user registration flow (4 steps) with form validation, including OTP verification for phone numbers. **Bcrypt** is used for password hashing, and a secure, cookie-based session authentication system is in place.
 User IDs follow an "AFH-XXXXXXX" format, generated thread-safely using PostgreSQL sequences.
 Login is based on mobile number and password, with a "forgot password" flow involving OTP verification and new password setting.